October 3 ~ All the Fun

-A woman who lived her life by her own rules, actress Katharine Hepburn (1907-2003) was a celebration of independence and self-esteem.
+A woman who lived life by her own rules, Hepburn embodied independence and fierce self-esteem.

 “If you're given a choice between money and sex appeal, take the money,” she advised.
 “As you get older, the money will become your sex appeal.”